hgs3/autodbg/README.md

         #import "debugger.js"

-2. Call eval(breakpoint()); in your test were you would like to have a breakpoint.
+2. Call eval(breakpoint()); in your test where you would like to have a breakpoint.
 You can add as many breakpoints as you want.
 You can also optionally name them.

         eval(breakpoint());
         eval(breakpoint('my_breakpoint'));